Victormbaabu/Tenant/docs/README.md

-Hi There, welcome to Delax-homes wave
+Hi There, welcome to Delax-homes.
-Making house hunts easier and more convenient computer headphones
+Making house hunts easier and more convenient.

 ## delax-homes
 This is a website allows people to remotely look for houses and apartments hence saving them from the hassle of having to personally look for them.